Colin Edwards

-Colin Edwards II (born February 27, 1974), nicknamed the "Texas Tornado", is an American former professional motorcycle racer who retired half-way through the 2014 season, but continues in the sport as a factory test rider.
-He is a two-time World Superbike champion and competed in the MotoGP class from 2003 to 2014.
+Colin Edwards II (born February 27, 1974), nicknamed the "Texas Tornado", is an American former professional motorcycle racer who retired half-way through the 2014 season.
+He is a double World Superbike champion and competed in the MotoGP class from 2003 to 2014.

 Early years

 Edwards was born in Conroe, Texas.
 At the age of three, his Australian father, Colin Edwards Sr. (an amateur motorcycle racer himself), introduced him to a minibike, and Edwards entered his first motocross race at the age of four.
 Over the next ten years, Edwards became one of the top-ranked junior motocross competitors in the US, winning dozens of races in the 50cc to 80cc categories in local, regional and national events.

-In 1988 at the age of 14, Edwards stopped competing in motocross races, having become distracted by the normal demands of being a teenager.
+In 1988, at the age of 14, Edwards stopped competing in motocross races, having become distracted by the normal demands of being a teenager.
 However, in 1990, Edwards and his father attended a motorcycle road race event in north Texas, and this inspired him to attempt road racing.

-In 1991 Edwards began competing in amateur road-racing events locally, but rapidly progressed to national events.
+In 1991, Edwards began competing in amateur road-racing events locally, but rapidly progressed to national events.
 He was undefeated in every amateur event he entered that year, and won numerous national amateur titles.
 His performance was sufficiently impressive for him to be offered a sponsored ride with South West Motorsports, and Edwards turned professional just before the commencement of the 1992 season.